-Scottsdale’s Government Relations Department coordinates non-profit applications as well as receipt and funding of monies for tribal grants from non-profit entities in Scottsdale
+Scottsdale’s Government Relations Department coordinates non-profit applications as well as receipt and funding of monies for tribal grants.

-- To facilitate the application process, non-profit entities are encouraged to complete the tribal gaming grant application from whichever tribal community they want to apply to and send that application to the City's Government Relations Department 30 days prior to the tribal government’s application deadline.
-Each tribal community has their own application, which is usually available on their tribal website.
+- Non-profit entities are encouraged to complete the tribal gaming grant application and submit it to the City of Scottsdale (City) Government Relations Department 30 days prior to the tribal government’s application deadline.
+Applicants may contact local tribes for application information or visit their websites.

-- PLEASE NOTE: We will only accept applications from non-profit entities with a physical address.
-Organizations with only a p.o. box address will not be accepted.
+- Applications will only be accepted from non-profit entities listing a physical address.
+P.O.
+Box and rental mailbox addresses will not be accepted.

-- Upon request by the Government Relations Department, applicants who operate under IRS tax exempt status as a 501(c)(3) or 501(c)(4) non-profit organization must submit documentation with their application indicating their current legal status.
+- Upon request by the Government Relations Department, applicants who operate under IRS tax exempt status as a non-profit organization must submit IRS documentation indicating their current legal status.
 Failure to provide valid documentation may result in denial of the application.

 - The City cannot disperse funds until the required IGA is approved and signed by all parties.

-- Non-profit entities that are chosen as recipients of tribal gaming funds are solely responsible for the expenditure of these funds and are responsible for ensuring that these funds are appropriately utilized and accounted for in compliance with all applicable laws.
-By accepting these funds, a recipient organization releases and waives any and all claims, demands, cause of actions of any kind, known or unknown, real or imagined, that the recipient organization may or may not have against the City of Scottsdale, its elected officials, officers, employees, volunteers and agents, arising from the provision of these funds by the City of Scottsdale to the recipient organization.
+- Non-profit awardees are solely responsible for the expenditure of grant funds and for ensuring the funds are appropriately utilized and accounted for in accordance with all applicable laws.
+By accepting the funds, recipient organizations release and waive any and all claims, demands and causes of action of any kind, known or unknown, real or imagined, that the recipient organization may or may not have against the City of Scottsdale, its elected officials, officers, employees, volunteers and agents arising from the provision of these funds by the City of Scottsdale to the recipient organization.

 - Grant fund recipients are required to provide the City with a current W-9 and invoice when requesting shared revenue funds from the City.